squirrelchat/smol-toml/README.md

 *[insert xkcd 927]*

+Nowadays, smol-toml is the most downloaded TOML parser on npm thanks to its quality.
+From frameworks to tooling, it has been battle-tested and is actively used in production systems.

 smol-toml passes most of the tests from the [`toml-test` suite](https://github.com/toml-lang/toml-test); use the `run-toml-test.bash` script to run the tests.
 Due to the nature of JavaScript and the limits of the language, it doesn't pass certain tests, namely: